 Carl Sagan´s Guide to Fake News is an activity designed to help us with fact-checking.

-This activity has been run at the Science Museum, the Big Bang Fair and made a special appearance for World Space Week.
+This activity has been run at the Science Museum, the Big Bang Fair and made several special appearances for World Space Week.
 This page makes the activity available in online form providing a set of stories for you to investigate.
 Before you do so though, I recommend you read this article on fact-checking and familiarize yourself with Carl Sagan’s Baloney Detection Toolkit from his book: “The Demon Haunted World: Science as a candle in the dark”.

 Stories to investigate: